 - When a visitor leaves, a Close chat button appears at the top of the conversation.

 Click Close chat to finish the chat.
-When the chat is ended, you see a Chat ended marker in the conversation and the standard Support ticket update field appears.
+When the chat is ended, you see a Chat ended marker in the conversation.

 - If you update the ticket status or close the ticket tab before the chat is ended, a reminder message appears to keep you from closing the chat unintentionally.